cercatrova21/iOS_widgets/Blocktime_simple.md

-# Blocktime
+# Blocktime Simple

-The 'Blocktime Widget' shows the current blocktime aka blockheight.
+The 'Blocktime Simple Widget' shows the current blocktime aka blockheight.

 In Line 17, 20, 23 of the script a thousands delimiter can be choosen.